| |

 The sleep mode feature ensures the humidifier operates quietly throughout the night, making it ideal for use in bedrooms or nurseries.

-The humidifier also has a 360-degree nozzle that allows you to direct the mist in any direction.
+The humidifier also has a 360-degree nozzle that allows you to direct the cool mist in any direction.

 With its sleek design and advanced features, this humidifier is an excellent option for anyone looking for a high-quality humidifier for their humidity-loving plants and people! 🙂